 The following speakers shared that, while engaging young adults may seem like a mystery, it's actually not.
-They shared, from their personal experiences, methods and strategies for engaging and supporting young adults in interfaith work and leadership.
+They shared methods and strategies for engaging and supporting young adults in interfaith work and leadership.

 - Suchith Abeyewickreme is a social activist from Sri Lanka and international trainer on peacebuilding, interfaith dialogue, and ethics education.
 He is also a United Religions Initiative Global Council Trustee.